rubycocos/git/README.md

 ## License

-The `gitta` scripts are dedicated to the public domain.
+The `gitti` scripts are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.